Slade Nagle

 Brandon Slade Nagle (born March 23, 1980) is an American football coach who is currently the offensive coordinator for the Houston Cougars.
 He previously served as the special teams and tight ends coach for the LSU Tigers.

 Playing career

 A quarterback, Nagle played one game for the Clemson Tigers as a freshman, rushing for one yard on one carry.
 He then transferred to McNeese State University, where he played for the Cowboys from 1999 to 2001.
 Nagle led his team to a Southland Conference title as a senior.

 Coaching career

+After graduating from McNeese, Nagle served as graduate assistant coach at Northwestern State.
+He then served in various roles as the quarterback coach at Dodge City Community College, as the quarterback and wide receiver coach at Northwestern State, as an analyst working with the special teams at LSU, as the co-offensive coordinator and quarterback coach at Texas State, and as the running backs/assistant head coach at Central Arkansas.
+After coaching at Central Arkansas, Nagle returned to his alma mater, McNeese State, to serve as the running backs and special teams coach.
+Nagle served in multiple roles at McNeese, including running backs coach and special teams coordinator.
+During the 2013 season, McNeese’s special teams unit recorded one of the most productive return seasons in school history, including a program-record 1,514 kickoff return yards and three kickoff return touchdowns.
+The Cowboys finished the regular season 10–1 and won the Southland Conference championship.

+In 2016, Nagle was hired as a tight ends coach at Tulane before receiving the assistant head coach title in 2022.